Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 reproduction and that they are no longer able to divide after a certain time.
 - **wear-and-tear theories** of aging
-Theories that suggest that the mechanical functions of the body simply stop working efficiently.
+Theories that suggest that the mechanical functions of the body simply stop working efficiently.
 - Declines in cognitive functioning in late adulthood are, for the most part, not inevitable.
 The key to maintaining cognitive skills may lie in intellectual